sdarwin/website-v2/docs/development_setup_notes.md

 Method 1:

-The script dev-bootstrap-macos.sh will automatically install prerequisites, and with the --launch flag will also run docker-compose.
+The script dev-bootstrap-macos.sh will automatically install prerequisites, and with the --all or --launch flag will also run docker-compose.

+As a standard user account, clone your fork of the repo, and run the script `docs/scripts/dev-bootstrap-macos.ps1`, or just download a copy of the script by itself, and run it.

 ```
 curl -o dev-bootstrap-macos.sh https://raw.githubusercontent.com/boostorg/website-v2/develop/docs/scripts/dev-bootstrap-macos.sh